aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/save-each-worksheet-to-a-different-pdf-file/_index.md

 ```

 {{% alert color="primary" %}}
-If your spreadsheet contains formulas, it is best to call [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/javascript-cpp/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF format.
-Doing so will ensure that the formula dependent values are recalculated, and the correct values are rendered in the PDF.
+If your spreadsheet contains formulas, it is best to call [**Workbook.calculateFormula()**](https://reference.aspose.com/cells/javascript-cpp/workbook/#calculateFormula--) just before rendering the spreadsheet to PDF.
+Doing so will ensure that the formula‑dependent values are recalculated and the correct values are rendered in the PDF.
 {{% /alert %}}